GuruCharan94/gurucharan94.github.io/_posts/2019-12-31-lighthouse-ci-the-complete-guide-part-1.md

 - Security
 - Accessibility
 - Performance
-excerpt: This blog post shows you how to get started with Lighthouse CI, what are the different configurations and commands available to you and how to run your first scan and compare the results against a baseline that you specify.
+excerpt: Lighthouse CI is a node CLI that make continuously running, asserting, saving, and retrieving Lighthouse results as easy as possible.
+This blog post shows you how to get started with Lighthouse CI, what are the different configurations and commands available to you and how to run your first scan and compare the results against a set of rules that you specify.

 ---
 This blog post shows you how to get started with Lighthouse CI, what are the different configurations and commands available to you and how to run your first scan and compare the results against a baseline that you specify.